Using Glycolic Acid in Pregnancy – Is It Safe

 4. Hyaluronic Acid

 To maintain hydration and plumpness in the skin without resorting to exfoliating acids, consider incorporating hyaluronic acid into your routine.
-Hyaluronic acid is renowned for its ability to retain water, promoting moisturized and supple skin.
+Hyaluronic acid is renowned for its ability to retain water, promoting moisturised and supple skin.
 This hydrating ingredient can be a safe and beneficial addition to pregnancy skincare.

 When to Consult the Dermatologist?

-Although over-the-counter products containing glycolic acid are safe for use during pregnancy, you should consult a dermatologist, to avoid any side effects.
+Although over-the-counter products containing glycolic acid are safe for use during pregnancy, you should consult a dermatologist to avoid any side effects.
 If you have sensitive skin, it is best to talk to an expert to rule out harmful side effects.

 FAQ

 Yes, using glycolic acid while breastfeeding is generally considered safe.
 However, it is advisable to opt for products with lower concentrations (10% or less) and avoid chemical peel treatments.
 Additionally, patch testing is recommended to ensure individual skin tolerance.
-Consulting with healthcare professionals or dermatologists can provide personalized guidance based on specific circumstances.
+Consulting with healthcare professionals or dermatologists can provide personalised guidance based on specific circumstances.

 Also Read: